Chrome Security Panel

 Useful information found in the panel for webmasters

-You don’t need to be a security expert to get some interesting knowledge from this panel, but at the same time, you can really dig as deep as you want.
+You don’t need to be a security expert to get some interesting information from this panel, but at the same time, you can dig as deep as you want.

 Security level of a page